jpdery/moobile-core-doc/Source/Component/Component.md

 ### getChild(name) {#getChild}

-Return a child component that matches the given name.
+Return a component that matches the specified name.

 #### Parameters: